BlokkoS, 5 mg/ml 4 ml 5 pcs

 Severe arterial hypotension (cardiogenic or hypovolemic shock).

-Paracervical block in obstetrics.
+Paracervical blockade in obstetrics.

 Conditions that are contraindications to epidural or intrathecal anesthesia: